De La Salle–College of Saint Benilde

 The college was established in 1980 during the administration of Br.
-Andrew Gonzalez FSC as the College of Career Development, a night school for working students at De La Salle University.
+Andrew Gonzalez, FSC as the College of Career Development, a night school for working students at De La Salle University-Manila.
 In 1988, it was renamed the De La Salle University–College of Saint Benilde after the Vatican's Patron Saint of Vocations – Saint Bénilde Romançon, a Christian Brother who taught in France during the 19th century.
 In 1994, the college became autonomous.
 In 2004, along with a restated vision and mission, received its present name, dropping the University and becoming De La Salle–College of Saint Benilde.

 The college uses "learner-centered instruction" to offer degree and non-degree programs in the arts, design, management, service industries, computer applications in business, and special fields of study.
-It is the first in the Philippines to offer degrees in animation, consular and diplomatic affairs, digital filmmaking, export management, fashion design and merchandising, multimedia arts, music production, photography, and information technology majoring in game design and development.
+It is the first in the Philippines to offer degrees in AB Animation (ABANI), AB Photography (ABPHOTO), AB Film (ABFILM), AB Multimedia Arts (ABMMA), AB Production Design (ABPRD), AB Fashion Design and Merchandising (AB-FDM), AB Music Production (ABMP) and BPA Dance (BPA-D).

-The college's sports teams, known as the CSB Blazers, compete in the National Collegiate Athletic Association with La Salle Green Hills representing the junior division.
+The college's sports teams, known as the Saint Benilde Blazers, compete in the National Collegiate Athletic Association with La Salle Green Hills representing the junior division.
 Since joining the league in 1998, the college has won five general championships, first in the 2005 season, back-to-back in the 2007 and 2008 seasons and another back-to-back win in 2013 and 2014 seasons.